-- f.
-Factors other than Preferences that affect selection of Applicants - Accessible units: For UFAS accessible units, resident and applicant families that include a member with a disability who is verified to need the features of such units will be given preference for admission over a household that does not include a member with such a disability.
-Further, persons needing more features of a specific unit will be given preference over persons needing fewer features of the units available. - 2.
-Income targeting: In accordance with the requirements of the Quality Housing and Work Responsibility Act of 1998, at least 40 percent of admissions in every year will be families of Extremely Low Income (as defined in Chapter XV, Definition of Terms).
+Accessible units: For Uniform Federal Accessibility Standards (UFAS) accessible units, resident and applicant families that include a member with a disability who has a verified reasonable accommodation to need the features of such units will be given preference for admission over a household that does not include a member with such a disability.
+Further, persons needing more features of a specific unit will be given preference over

-3. Deconcentration: If at any time, one of HHA's properties has an average tenant income greater than 15 percent higher than the Authority-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of the Authority-wide average income.
+- persons needing fewer features of the units available. - Income targeting: In accordance with the requirements of the Quality Housing and Work Responsibility Act of 1998, at least 40 percent of admissions in every year will be families of Extremely Low Income (as defined in Chapter XV, Definition of Terms). - 3.
+Deconcentration: If at any time, one of HHA's properties has an average tenant income greater than 15 percent higher than the Authority-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of the Authority-wide average income.
 This requirement neither requires nor permits the transfer of families to achieve deconcentration goals.